toben88/tracker/README.md

 For production use, consider the following:

-1. **Hosting**: Set up the application on a server with a proper domain
-2. **Configuration**: Update the `trackerEndpoint` in `tracker.js` to point to your production domain
+1. **Hosting**: Upload to any web server with PHP support (shared hosting works fine)
+2. **Permissions**: Ensure proper file permissions as mentioned in the installation section
 3. **Security**:
    - Use HTTPS for all traffic
    - Set a strong admin password
-   - Consider implementing rate limiting
+   - The application includes built-in rate limiting and CSRF protection
+   - Protect the data directory with the included .htaccess file
-4. **Scaling**: For high-traffic sites, replace LowDB with a more robust database solution
+4. **Scaling**: For high-traffic sites, consider migrating from JSON files to a database like MySQL

 ## 🔒 Privacy Considerations